philsturgeon/awesome-earth/README.md

 - [Eden Reforestation Projects](https://edenprojects.org/) - 🌎 Eden Reforestation projects reduces extreme poverty and restores healthy forests by employing local villagers to plant millions of trees every year.
 - [Tree-Nation](https://tree-nation.com/projects) - 🌎 Discover the projects where you can start planting now.

-## Green Energy

-- [the Switch](https://theswitch.co.uk/) - 🇬🇧 Switch to green energy is easy and can save you money too.
-- [Money Supermarket: Green Energy](https://www.moneysupermarket.com/gas-and-electricity/green-energy/) - 🇬🇧 "Green energy might’ve been a premium before, but prices are becoming competitive thanks to concerns over fossil fuels."

 ## Sustainable Lifestyle

 - [The Fixmas](https://thefixmas.com/) - Making Christmas sustainable.